Information about the Code of Conduct Conference Process

 - Revocation of degree - removing academic credit so that a degree is no longer conferred

-You were reported to the University for an alleged academic dishonesty or student conduct violation.
+A: You were reported to the University for an alleged academic dishonesty or student conduct violation.
 Once the University completes the investigation, you will be notified of the decision.
-I received a letter from the Office of Academic Compliance or Code of Conduct CommitteeA:

-Unsubstantiated Incident Report
+A: Unsubstantiated Incident Report

-Non-Disciplinary Letter of Warning
+A: Non-Disciplinary Letter of Warning

 - A reported violation of the Student Code of Conduct and Academic Standards was found to be valid.
 No university-level penalty will be applied for this specific issue.
 However, please utilize the many available resources to avoid issues in the future, as additional violations will result in application of university-level penalties.
 A: Official Notification

 - A reported violation of the Student Code of Conduct and Academic Standards was validated by the college in which the infraction(s) occurred.
 The issue will be reviewed by the Code of Conduct Committee, and students are notified of their right to participate in the conference.
 Students are required to respond to their official notification letter no later than 7 days after the date of the letter, if they wish to participate.
 If the student does not respond within this allotted timeframe, he/she will waive his/her right to participate in the committee conference.

-Official Academic Warning Letter**
+A: Official Disciplinary Warning Letter

-Academic Suspension Letter**
+A: Academic Suspension Letter

-Academic Expulsion Letter**
+A: Academic Expulsion Letter

 - The Code of Conduct Committee recommended that the student is academically expelled.
-The Vice President of Academic Compliance and Regulation, or designee, reviewed and approved the decision.
+The Vice President of Academic Affairs, or designee, reviewed and approved the decision.
 Academic expulsion is a 2-year period where the student is administratively withdrawn from the University.
 Upon conclusion of their academic expulsion, the student may apply for reinstatement.
 The University does not guarantee reinstatement in the student's program.
 The academic expulsion may be issued in conjunction with additional penalties.

-Q: Who should I contact if I have questions about....?
+Q: Who should I contact if I have questions about...